mikich-k2v/K2View-Academy/articles/TDM/tdm_overview/01_tdm_overview.md

 ### Key TDM Features

-- Built-in self-service web application, where testers can request data to be provisioned on-demand and in real-time.
+- Built-in self-service web application where testers can request data to be provisioned on-demand and in real-time.
 - Central storage of provisioned entities in Fabric.
 - Copying data into live testing environments.
 - Partial data requests, re-deployments of data and data appending: